SalomePlatform/adao/doc/en/theory.rst

 true state and of its stochastic properties.
 Note that this true state can not be reached, but can only be estimated.
-Moreover, despite the fact that the used information are stochastic by nature, data assimilation provides deterministic techniques in order to realize the estimation.
+Moreover, despite the fact that the used information are stochastic by nature, data assimilation provides deterministic techniques in order to perform very efficiently the estimation.

 Because data assimilation look for the **best possible** estimate, its underlying procedure always integrates optimization in order to find this
 estimate: particular optimization methods are always embedded in data assimilation algorithms.
-Optimization methods can be seen here as a way to extend data assimilation applications.
+Optimization methods can be seen in ADAO as a way to extend data assimilation applications.
 They will be introduced this way in the section `Going further in the state estimation by optimization methods`_, but they are far more general and can be used without data assimilation concepts.

 Two main types of applications exist in data assimilation, being covered by the same formalism: **parameters identification** and **fields reconstruction**.
-Before introducing the `Simple description of the data assimilation framework`_ in a next section, we describe briefly these two types.
+Before introducing the `Simple description of the data assimilation methodological framework`_ in a next section, we describe briefly these two types.
 At the end, some references allow `Going further in the data assimilation framework`_.

 Fields reconstruction or measures interpolation
 -----------------------------------------------

 .. index:: single: fields reconstruction
+.. index:: single: measures interpolation

 Fields reconstruction consists in finding, from a restricted set of real measures, the physical field which is the most *consistent* with these measures.

-This consistency is to understand in terms of interpolation, that is to say that the field we want to reconstruct, using data assimilation on measures, has to fit at best the measures, while remaining constrained by the overall calculation.
+This consistency is to understand in terms of interpolation, that is to say that the field we want to reconstruct, using data assimilation on measures, has to fit at best the measures, while remaining constrained by the overall field calculation.
 The calculation is thus an *a priori* estimation of the field that we seek to identify.

-If the system evolves in time, the reconstruction has to be established on every time step, as a whole.
-The interpolation process in this case is more complicated since it is temporal, not only in terms of instantaneous values of the field.
+If the system evolves in time, the reconstruction has to be established on every time step, of the field as a whole.
+The interpolation process in this case is more complicated since it is temporal, and not only in terms of instantaneous values of the field.

 A simple example of fields reconstruction comes from meteorology, in which one look for value of variables such as temperature or pressure in all points of the